cass-kul/cass-kul.github.io/_exercises/3-functions-stack.md

     1. Decrement the pointer by the size of the last data element
     1. Read the content of the data stored at the current stack pointer

-If you are now unsure about what the size of the data is that you want to put or retrieve from the stack, take a look again at the calling conventions or at the RISC-V sheet, both contain a list of common data types and their size in bytes in our 32-bit RISC-V configuration.
+If you are now unsure about the size of the data that you want to put or retrieve from the stack, take a look again at the calling conventions or at the RISC-V sheet, both contain a list of common data types and their size in bytes in our 32-bit RISC-V configuration.

 > :fire: Warm-up 4: Expand the example above with simple code that loads the address of the stack into a register, pushes two integers (4 and 5 for example) and then pops these integers again.